lyca22/snakes-and-ladders/README.md

 Things to keep in mind:

--Choosing the symbols yourself will allow you to have as many players as you want.
+-Choosing the symbols by yourself will allow you to have as many players as you want.
 Choosing a number of players will limit the amount of players to 9.

 -The maximum amount of snakes you can have in a match is 26.
-Same with the ladders.
+The same applies with the ladder amount.

 ## Playing the game